-Your computer may include an enhanced sound system by Bang & Olufsen, B&O, or another provider.
-As a result, your computer may include advanced audio features that can be controlled through an audio control panel specific to your sound system.
+Your computer might include an enhanced sound system by Bang & Olufsen, B&O, or another provider.
+As a result, your computer might include advanced audio features that can be controlled through an audio control panel specific to your sound system.